iamsubhranil/HammingStream/README.md

 # HammingStream
-A program to convert a stream of bytes to an error-free self correcting byte stream, using Hamming code.
+A program to convert a stream of bytes to an **single bit error-free** self correcting byte stream, using Hamming code.